-- We’ve never had anyone question if my husband had my child’s boarding pass who got the best boarding position and if my child is with my husband (despite having a number further back) so long as they are both in the same zone.
+- We’ve never had anyone question if my husband had my child’s boarding pass, who got the best boarding position and if my child is with my husband (despite having a number further back) so long as they are both in the same zone.

-- We have never had a problem finding two seats even in zone C — and even when I forgot to check in until two hours later!
+- We have never had a problem finding two seats even in zone C — and even when I forgot and checked in two hours late!

 - A flight attendant announced on one of our Southwest flights that they needed someone to switch so a mom could sit with her two young children … unless someone was up for babysitting… 🙂 Needless to say, someone switched!

 Ticket Counter Check-In

 We often do this rather than rely on the boarding passes on our phones, just in case our phones die, we lose service or who knows what else?!
 It’s happened to me before :).

-Another option in some airports is Southwest Self-Service Check-In.
+Another option in many airports is Southwest Self-Service Check-In.